 The Headspace book presents its ideas in a light and easily understandable way.
 At the same time, “The Headspace Guide to Meditation and Mindfulness” should have just enough content and entertainment for experienced meditators.

 In this sense, I prefer the Headspace book to “Full Catastrophe Living” by Jon Kabat-Zinn, one of the most famous mindfulness teachers and researchers in the world.
-I’ve completed Kabat-Zinn’s 8-week Mindfulness-base stress reduction (MBSR) program, and I think it’s great.
+I’ve completed Kabat-Zinn’s 8-week Mindfulness-based stress reduction (MBSR) program, and I think it’s great.
 Still, I believe you need to be extremely committed to make it through the 700+ pages of his book “Full Catastrophe Living”.

 While Jon Kabat-Zinn goes through all aspects of life in a great detail, Andy Puddicombe takes a different approach.
 Puddicombe keeps his focus more strictly on mindfulness and meditation.
 Instead of telling readers what to do with their lives, Puddicombe doesn’t give too exact orders.
 He just asks the readers to be mindful and see where that leads.